 The details you collected of the dog and owner will come in handy here.
 You’ll need these details to report the incident.
 If you couldn’t get the owner’s details, still report the incident with as much information as you can.

 Animal control may already have a few dogs on their radar in that area that fit the description.

 Take Action Immediately When a Dog Bites Children

 If a dog bites your child, or you witness when a dog bites children, then take the above steps immediately.

 Following our guidelines will ensure you follow the appropriate channels to protect your child’s health and receive the compensation you deserve.

-For more information on dogs, take a look at the other articles on our blog.
+For more information on dogs and safety around children, take a look at the other articles on our blog.